 Battles of Manassas • Tour the Battlefield • Monuments • Facts • The Armies

 The 4th Alabama Infantry trailside marker is on the Matthews Hill Loop Trail which begins at Stop 4 on the Manassas Battlefield Driving Tour.
-Colonel Jones was wounded and captured.
+Colonel Egbert J. Jones was wounded and captured.
 His statement to his captors is on the nearby Blocking the Union Advance wayside marker.

 The 4th Alabama Infantry trailside marker is on the Matthews Hill Loop Trail which begins at Stop 4 on the Manassas Battlefield Driving Tour.

-From the marker:
+Text from the marker:

 July 21, 1861